College Credit Plus Teacher Credentialing Programs

 The graduate non-degree application is located on the Graduate and Professional Admissions website.

 The applications are located under the apply tab and separated by available term.
-Please note that while the published deadline is May 13, the application for summer will remain open until June 19 to allow flexibility for educators.

 Steps to apply (new graduate students):